susan-t/final-project-example/README.md

 (___TODO__: your project name_)

-# Shoppy Shoperson
+# PlanPal

 ## Overview

-(___TODO__: a brief one or two paragraph, high-level description of your project_)

-Remembering what to buy at the grocery store is waaaaay too difficult.
-Also, shopping for groceries when you're hungry leads to regrettable purchases.
-Sooo... that's where Shoppy Shoperson comes in!

-Shoppy Shoperson is a web app that will allow users to keep track of multiple grocery lists.
-Users can register and login.
-Once they're logged in, they can create or view their grocery list.
-For every list that they have, they can add items to the list or cross off items.
+Lesson planning is a never-ending process for teachers.
+Between grading, teaching, and trying to maintain a personal life, it can be tough to stay organized.
+Week after week, planning lessons can become overwhelming to manage.

+That’s where **PlanPal** comes in!
+PlanPal is a web app that helps teachers create, submit, and keep track of all their lesson plans in one place.
+It reminds teachers of the standards each lesson must meet, and provides easy access to linked materials like activities, slides, and worksheets.
+The app also sends notifications about planning deadlines and streamlines the approval process with supervisors all in one unified platform.

 ## Data Model

-(___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, Lists and Items
+The application will store Users and Lesson Plans.

-* users can have multiple lists (via references)
+* Users can have multiple lesson plans (via references).
-* each list can have multiple items (by embedding)
+* Lesson plans belong to a single user (teacher) and can store information about materials, standards, due dates, and supervisor feedback.
+* Supervisor will have the ability to provide feedback, approve, or decline the Lesson plans

 (___TODO__: sample documents_)